This Teachable review includes updates, the newest features, and more.

 Teachable does offer an affiliate program for professional and business account users.
 You can set affiliates for specific courses or your entire school.
 You’re in control of the payout schedule and the cookie period (length of time user information is saved).

-Integrations are how you connect the rest of the software you use to Teachable, and they currently support integrations for:
+Integrations are how you connect the rest of the software you use to Teachable, and the platform currently supports integrations for:

 - Google Analytics